 CFL and halogen bulbs

 Other replacement lightbulb choices consume more power than LED bulbs and have shorter rated-lifespans, but cost much less upfront.

-While technically a form of incandescent lighting, halogen bulbs are more efficient than traditional bulbs, and so the ban does not affect them.
-Many companies now sell “eco-Incandescent” bulbs which look like traditional lightbulbs, but use halogen elements.
+While technically a form of incandescent lighting, halogen bulbs are more efficient than traditional bulbs.
+Many companies sell “eco-Incandescent” bulbs which look like traditional lightbulbs, but use halogen elements.
 But they are still no match for LEDs.
 A 60-watt–equivalent halogen bulb from Philips consumes 43 watts and has a rated lifetime of 0.9 years.
-However, it retails for just $1.00-$1.25.
+It also retails for under $5.00.

-EISA will also stop the manufacturing of candle-and globe-shaped 60-watt incandescent bulbs (the types used in chandeliers and bathroom vanity light fixtures).
+EISA has stopped the manufacturing of candle-and globe-shaped 60-watt incandescent bulbs (the types used in chandeliers and bathroom vanity light fixtures).
 However, the law doesn't affect 40-watt versions of those bulbs, nor three-way (50 to 100 to 150-watt) incandescent A19 bulbs.
 So, those will continue to be an option for you, as well, in fixtures that will accommodate them.

 |Lamp (A19) |